 As mentioned, depending on the physical size of the fryer, the capacity may vary.
 For instance, a one or two-tank fryer may have an oil capacity ranging from 25 to 50 lbs.
 At the same time, a three-tank fryer may have a capacity of as much as 150 lbs or more.
 If the fryer has multiple tanks, it offers you the advantage of being able to cook more foods simultaneously.
 So, you will preserve the oil flavor in each tank.

-Deep fryers have three main types of fry pot styles: tube-type, open-pot and flat-bottom.
+Deep fryers have three main types of fry pot styles: tube-type, open-pot, and flat-bottom.
 The difference between them is the use of the “sediment zone”.
 It is located at the bottom of the fryer, where the bits of food that break of during the frying process collect.
 In that area, oil temperatures are lower, to prevent the food bots from overcooking and thus damaging the oil’s flavor.

 Tube-type fryers are suitable when heavy frying is involved, and they have wider sediment zones with a tube system.
 Although they can be difficult to clean, the wide sediment zone comes with an advantage.
 It allows a bigger volume of particles to settle at the fryer’s bottom, meaning the tube doesn’t require frequent cleaning.
 This may be great for your restaurant, especially if the employees are not trained to clean the appliances all the time.
 They can do it less frequently.

 Open-pot fryers have deep, narrow sediment zones and an open, unobstructed frying area.
 It’s easy to maintain, meaning that your employees won’t have to struggle when it’s time to clean it.
-Moreover, it is the cheapest option out of all the three types.
+Moreover, it is the cheapest option out of all three types.
 In addition, open-pot fryers are very versatile, allowing you to cook a lot of foods.
 However, they are best suited for foods such as chicken wings, mozzarella sticks, and French fries.
 These foods have low sediments, so they are perfect for fryers with smaller sediment zones.

 Deep fryers work on either electricity or gas, depending on the model you want.
 Electric-powered fryers have burners encased in tubes that are lodged within the fry pot.
 At the same time, gas-powered fryers use burners, sometimes even external ones.

 You can decide which one works best for you depending on the setup of the restaurant’s kitchen, as well as the costs involved.
-Most of the times, natural gas is cheaper than electricity, so kitchens that have budget constraints usually choose gas.
+Most of the time, natural gas is cheaper than electricity, so kitchens that have budget constraints usually choose gas.
 However, this may depend on the area, as gas costs may rise.
 It’s better to check and compare the costs in the area before deciding on a fuel type.

-Moreover, there are differences when it comes to the cooking efficiency and gas line/electrical outlet availability.
+Moreover, there are differences when it comes to cooking efficiency and gas line/electrical outlet availability.
 For example, gas-powered fryers are faster cookers and can reach higher maximum temperatures than electric ones.
 Also, electric outlets are easier to set up.

 When thinking about which fuel works best for your kitchen, you can take these advantages into account: